libretime/libretime/docs/user-manual/calendar.md

 ![](./calendar-screenshot490-delete_this_instance.png)

-You cannot delete or remove content from shows that have already played out.
+You can't delete or remove content from shows that have already played out.
 These shows have only one option on the pop-up menu, which is **View**.

 ### Cancelling playout

-If you wish to cancel playout of a show while it is running, click on the show in the **Calendar** and select **Cancel Show** from the pop-up menu.
-This action cannot be undone.
+If you wish to cancel playout of a show while it's running, click on the show in the **Calendar** and select **Cancel Show** from the pop-up menu.
+This action can't be undone.